nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Adds `PROGRESS` for the student at the specified `STUDENT_INDEX`.
 * The index refers to the index number shown in the Student Panel.
 * The index **must be a positive integer** 1, 2, 3, …​
+* Up to 10 progress notes can be added for each student.
+If a 11th progress note is added, the oldest note will be deleted before adding the new note to the student.

+> :bulb: We support up to just 10 notes to ensure that the progress notes for each student are easy to view and manage.

 Examples:
 * `list` followed by `add -p 2 completed homework` adds `completed homework` to the 2nd student displayed in the Student Panel.